 Unless a trip takes me only through the urban jungle, my hiking boots come with me even in warm climates for two reasons: 1) They provide the utmost protection for my feet against the natural elements and on all types of turf 2) On rugged terrain of varying elevations, I require robust ankle support, particularly for my left ankle which I’ve sprained multiple times and have, as a result, permanently damaged the ligaments.
 My Timberland boots have been discontinued but when it’s time to replace them, I’ll buy these by Merrell: high-cut, lightweight, waterproof and comfortable (I’ve already tried them on).
 Tip: hiking boots take up valuable space in your luggage, so I suggest wearing them while in transit.

 If you’re like me and hate the feeling of dirty feet, consider travelling with a pair of cheap plastic slippers to wear indoors.
 A pair of thongs will do the job in tropical destinations but in colder climates, you can’t wear them with socks, so I travel with slippers that don’t come with a strip of material between the toes.
 Plastic footwear can also be worn on the beach, at a pool or in public showers (foot fungus? no thanks), and they’re easy to clean with soap and water.
 You can find them at your local dollar store but here’s a pair that’s actually mildew-resistant.

 If you have favourite travel clothes or accessories to add to this list, please leave your suggestions in the comments below.
 I’m always on the lookout for smart travel products!

 And for travel safety accessories, check out this post.

 Disclosure: The SHOLDIT scarf was sent to me for review purposes; rest assured, however, I’ve offered my honest opinion of the product.
-I also earn a small commission if you click on the links in this post and make a purchase through Amazon (thank you for supporting my efforts with this blog).
+I also earn a small commission if you click on the links in this post and make a purchase through Amazon at no cost to you (thank you for supporting my blog!).